-Annuity payable when employee meets certain age and service requirements and is unable to engage in any substantial gainful employment due to a permanent medical condition.
-Also payable to disabled widow(er)s ages 50-59 and unmarried, disabled children over age 18 who became totally and permanently disabled before age 22.
+Annuity payable when employee meets certain age and service requirements and has a physical or mental condition that prevents any regular gainful employment; medical evidence required.
+Also payable to disabled widow(er)s ages 50-59 and unmarried disabled children over age 18 who became totally disabled before age 22.